Sorrowfall/Resource-Packager/README.md

           # The directories / files to be built into the pack
           # Directories take priority as they go down the list, replacing any files from the above directories
           items: |
-            folder1
-            folder2
+            32_res_textures
+            data
+          # What directory to output files in
+          output-folder: build
+          # Whether or not to optimize .json (and .mcmeta json) files
+          optimize-json: true
           # Whether or not to generate a Sha1 hash of the built pack
           # Useful for server resource packs
           # default: false
           gen-sha1: false
-          # The directory to output files in
-          output-folder: build
       - name: Publish
         uses: github-actions-x/commit@v2.8
         with: